Green Electricity

 Megawatt (MW)

-A unit of power equal to one million watts.
+A unit of power equal to 1 million watts.

 Megawatt-hour (MWh)

-A unit of energy equal to 1 million watts used for one hour.
-It’s commonly used to measure electricity usage or production.
+A unit of energy equal to 1 million watts used for 1 hour; commonly used to measure electricity usage or production.

 NYMEX

-A major marketplace where people trade energy products like oil and gas to set future prices.
+The major North American marketplace where people trade energy products like oil and gas to set future prices.

 PJM Interconnection

-A large power grid that manages electricity in parts of the eastern U.S.
+The large power grid that manages electricity in parts of the eastern U.S. — including 13 states and Washington, D.C.

 Prompt Month